Call for Indigenous Artist in Residence — Winter/Spring 2024

 - Must not be currently enrolled in an undergraduate or graduate program

-- A collective is defined as two or more artists working together under a group name, either on a single project (ad hoc) or on an ongoing basis.
+A collective is defined as two or more artists working together under a group name with at least one of the members self identifying as Indigenous, either on a single project (ad hoc) or on an ongoing basis.
 For collectives of two artists, both must not be enrolled in an undergraduate or graduate program and be 18 years of age or older.
-For collectives of more than two artists, the majority of members must not be enrolled in an undergraduate or graduate program and 18 years of age or older.
+For collectives of more than two artists, most members must not be enrolled in an undergraduate or graduate program and 18 years of age or older.

 - Successfully meet the criteria of their residency under the budget, residency schedule (co-developed with Library) and timelines set out in their contract